 These DIY Reindeer Gift Bags were one of the BEST sellers in my etsy shop – Love Mischka.
 Each year, I made SO many.
 They were also one of my favorite items to make.
 They’re so easy, quick, and adorable.

 I recently switched to only printable items in my shop, so I wanted to show people how to make these adorable Reindeer Gift Bags on their own.

 I still love to use these as my Christmas gift bags.
 And people seem to love receiving gifts in them.
 Sometimes, I think people like the DIY Reindeer Gift Bags more than the actual gifts inside! 😂

 These DIY Reindeer Gift Bags are simple, but ADORABLE!
 They were inspired by these DIY Reindeer Candy Canes.

 I would show you the very first Reindeer Gift Bag that I made in 2013… but, it’s a bit embarrassing.
 I was on the right track though!
 I sent it to my old roommate who lives in Spain.
 She adored it.

 This DIY guide will show you how to make the most recent, and cutest, design.

 - Black Cardstock.
-Once again, Neenah Cardstock is my favorite.
+Neenah Paper Astrobrights Colored Cardstock is my favorite.

 - Glue and/or Double-Sided Tape.
-I’m obsessed with these glue rollers – Fullmark Adhesive Rollers.
+I’m obsessed with these Fullmark Adhesive Rollers.
 I use them on most of my orders.
 They stick very, very well.
-I also use this double-sided tape on my orders.
+I also use this Double-Sided Permanent Tape on my orders.